 - Loan traps to catch cats and kittens safely with a refundable deposit.
 Adult cats are not eligible for our Kitten Heroes Program, but they can be spayed/neutered through our Pinellas Cats Alive return-to-field program.

 - Kitten Heroes is limited to Pinellas County

 - Underage (under 8 weeks old) kittens are at extremely high risk at crowded shelters and rescues where disease can spread quickly and affect these vulnerable babies heavily and sometimes fatally.

 - Our local public animal shelters and our local rescues do an incredible job at saving lives, but they need our help.
 We at Friends of Strays need your help!
 There is simply not enough room to house, treat, and adopt out all of the kittens in need.
 When we have no more space, we have to turn kittens away.
 When other shelters have no more space, kittens are at risk of euthanasia.
 Supporting caregivers who participate in this program means fewer cats outside and more spayed/neutered.

-How Is It Different From Our Pinellas cats alive!
-(TNVR) Program?
+How Is It Different From Our PINELLAS CATS ALIVE!
+(Return to Field) Program?

 - Kittens in this program are not ear-tipped, because you are agreeing to place them in indoor homes.
 They are not to be released outdoors.

 - Kittens in this program are not required to come in traps.
 Caregivers may bring the kittens in a secure, soft-sided or hard-sided carrier in good condition, and multiple kittens may be transported in one carrier.

 - Kittens will be age-appropriately vaccinated.
 This means they may not receive a Rabies vaccination if they are aged under 12-weeks-old.
 The adopters of these kittens should establish care with a veterinarian to complete the vaccination series.